 Dealing with one’s nagging voyeuristic guilt was one of the challenges when it came to visiting Amish Country.
 These sorts of mixed feelings are common, but as I learned from talking to local Amish folks in Berlin, Ohio, my fears were largely unfounded.

 In fact, Amish and Mennonite families in towns like Berlin are reliant on your tourism dollars.
 So by all means, plan your visit – but take the extra step to try to be respectful and responsible when you come.

-As suggested in the previous Amish Country post, the best place to start in Berlin is the Amish & Mennonite Heritage Center.
-There, you’ll learn about the local folks and you’ll have the opportunity to ask as many questions as you like of the Amish and Mennonite staff members.
+The best place to start in Berlin is the Amish & Mennonite Heritage Center.
+There, you’ll learn about the local folks and have the opportunity to ask as many questions as you like of the Amish and Mennonite staff members.

 While I didn’t find that to be entirely true – in fact, my backroads experience with Amish Heartland Tours was fantastic – you should make an effort to make sure any companies you work with are reputable.

 But as our horse, Shirley, guided myself and an older Amish gentleman around a back street, I was again hit with some of that guilt.
 Is taking a ride in an Amish buggy belittling to Amish culture?

 I enjoyed the brief ride, and it’s certainly a life experience that most people never get to have.
 But I spent most of the trip chatting with my Amish driver to learn about his perspective on life in Berlin.

 How do the Amish in Berlin feel about all the tourists?

 By this point, my go-to question when chatting with Amish folks in the Berlin area had become: How do you feel about all the tourists?
 The range of responses was interesting.

 One Amish man bit his tongue at first, but eventually acknowledged that the presence of the tourists was partially positive and partially negative.